In the spring, its blossoms scented the air throughout the neighborhood.

 I was so happy to see that tree alive and sacrificing itself, again, for others.

-she asked to be the last of the ten hanged so that she could help her sisters
+who asked to be the last hanged so that she could help her sisters

 Abbas Jannat is a Persian Bahá’í who contacted me recently asking permission to copy and use my poem That House.
 I, of course thanked him for the courtesy of his request, granted the permission and asked how he had found the poem and why was he drawn to it.
 He had found the poem and the Book of Pain on Google (you can do that?!) and wanted to use the poem in a commemoration of a Bahá’í Holy Day.
 He also shared with me some details of his life, and in follow up emails his close connection to, and history with, the House of the Báb.
 I cannot thank him enough for his generosity in sharing these details with me.
 As soon as I read his words I knew there was a beautiful poem in them.

 His response and notes from our subsequent emails form the narrative half of this poem.
 The second half of the poem, which I incorporated to stress the theme of sacrifice, is equally sad and tragic.